Thermal Gap Pads vs Thermal Conductive Paste

 Advantages of pads

-Thermal pads are notoriously easy to apply – many experts noting that pads are far less maintenance to apply than thermal paste.
+Thermal pads are easy to apply and do not require the same kind of specialized application equipment as paste.
 Simply put, the pads need to be laid onto their application with relative pressure.

 Thermal pads are sometimes included with the heat-producing component to bypass the pad adhesion, making the manufacturer’s job even easier.
 Similarly, thermal pads are far less likely to shift out of their initial position compared to thermal paste.

 They have a standardized heat dissipation capacity across the surface of the pad compared to the thermal paste’s liquid state, making that standardization more challenging to achieve.
 Upon application, the pad will react to the heat-producing component’s temperature by softening and therefore enabling the pad to fill interfacial gaps in the surface of the application.